john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - fix the warning and error of Received "true" for non-boolean attribute active in console / a known issue of styled-components
 - Save todo list into local Storage
 - Add multi-language support: English and Deutsch
-- Add Browser language detection: auto switch to Deutsch when user's browser is Deutsch first
+- Add Browser language detection: auto switch to Deutsch when new user's browser is Deutsch first

 ## More improvements in developing